-Photographs taken in the setting by staff may be printed and displayed within the preschool, included in the children's online Learning Journeys, used in newsletters, staff coursework and other activities related to the running of the preschool.
+Photographs taken in the setting by staff may be printed and displayed within the preschool, used in newsletters, included in the children's Learning Journeys, staff coursework and other activities related to the running of the preschool.
 Photographs may also used on our social media sites, for example on the preschool website and our Facebook page; photos of children are only ever posted online following parental permission and children are only ever identified by their first names.